Devil's Sinkhole State Natural Area

 With its bat population surging strongly in summer, the natural area will be offering Morning Bat Return tours on selected days, see the calendar of events.
 These tours begin just before dawn at the Rocksprings Visitors Center and travel by Bat-bus, or car convoy, to the famous cavern to watch the massive colony plunge back down into the depths of the sinkhole.
 Reservations are required.
 Tickets for the morning tour are $20 and $10 for children 11 and younger.

-The Devil's Sinkhole Society also offers nature walks, birding outings, day tours to see the sinkhole, and motorcycle tours.
+also offers nature walks, birding outings, day tours to see the sinkhole, and motorcycle tours.
 These tours need to be arranged in advance but are usually available throughout the year.
 All tours begin at the Rocksprings Visitors Center on the Rocksprings town square.

 The Devil’s Sinkhole State Natural Area operates in partnership with Kickapoo Cavern State Park, which offers picnic sites, camping, hiking, mountain biking, bird watching, cavern tours, and also has a popular bat cave with evening bat flight viewing in the summer.